Emergency Evacuation 101

 What is an emergency evacuation?

-An emergency evacuation is the urgent immediate egress of people away from buildings or areas with an imminent threat or a potential hazard to lives or property.
+An emergency evacuation is the urgent, immediate egress of people away from buildings or areas with an imminent threat or a potential hazard to lives or property.
 The most common events are fires, but workplace accidents such as explosions, chemical spills, toxic gas leaks, and others should also be in the plan.
-Additionally, safety professionals should prepare provisions for natural disasters and human caused dangers such as active shooters, terrorism, bomb
+Additionally, safety professionals should prepare provisions for natural disasters and human-caused dangers such as active shooters, terrorism, bomb threats, etc.

 Importance of Planning